Stock events for Aurinia Pharmaceuticals, Inc. (AUPH)

 Overview of Aurinia Pharmaceuticals, Inc.’s business

-Aurinia Pharmaceuticals, Inc. is a biopharmaceutical company focused on therapies for autoimmune diseases with unmet medical needs.
-The company operates in the Healthcare sector, specifically in Biotechnology & Life Sciences and Immunology Biopharmaceuticals industries.
-Its primary product is LUPKYNIS (voclosporin), an FDA-approved oral therapy for active lupus nephritis (LN) in adults.
-Aurinia is also developing AUR200 (aritinercept) for potential treatment of various autoimmune diseases.
+Aurinia Pharmaceuticals, Inc. is a commercial-stage biopharmaceutical company focused on developing and commercializing therapies for autoimmune diseases with unmet medical needs.
+The company's flagship product is LUPKYNIS, an oral therapy approved for treating adult patients with active lupus nephritis.
+Aurinia is also advancing AUR200 for potential treatment of other autoimmune diseases.

 AUPH’s Geographic footprint